World Orienteering Championships: Men

 Boldface denotes active athletes and highest medal count among all athletes (including these who not included in these tables) per type.
+Updated after the long distance race at the 2025 World Orienteering Championships.

 Women

 Boldface denotes active athletes and highest medal count among all athletes (including these who not included in these tables) per type.
+Updated after the 2025 World Orienteering Championships.